Saudi-led intervention in the Yemeni civil war: April 2015

-Dozens of casualties came from an explosion in a dairy and oil factory in Al Hudaydah, which was variously blamed on an airstrike or a rocket from a nearby military base on 1 April.
+Dozens of casualties came from an explosion in a dairy and oil factory in Hodeidah, which was variously blamed on an airstrike or a rocket from a nearby military base on 1 April.
 Medical sources reported 25 deaths, while the Yemen Army said 37 were killed and 80 wounded.
-Airstrikes also hit targets in Sa'dah on 1 April.
+Airstrikes also hit targets in Saada on 1 April.

 Despite persistent airstrikes, Houthi and allied units continued to advance on central Aden, backed by tanks and heavy artillery.
 Houthis seized the presidential palace on 2 April, but reportedly withdrew after overnight air raids early the next day.
 Coalition planes also airdropped weapons and medical aid to pro-Hadi fighters in Aden.

-The International Committee of the Red Cross announced on 5 April that it had received permission from the coalition to fly medical supplies and aid workers into Sanaʽa and was awaiting permission to send a surgical team by boat to Aden.
+The International Committee of the Red Cross (ICRC) announced on 5 April that it had received permission from the coalition to fly medical supplies and aid workers into Sanaa and was awaiting permission to send a surgical team by boat to Aden.
 The coalition said it had set up a special body to coordinate aid deliveries to Yemen.

-On 6 April, airstrikes began before sunset and struck targets in western Sanaʽa, Sa'dah and the Ad Dali' Governorate, a supply route for Houthis in the Battle of Aden.
+On 6 April, airstrikes began before sunset and struck targets in western Sanaa, Saada and the Ad Dali' Governorate, a supply route for Houthis in the Battle of Aden.

 Airstrikes on 7 April hit a Republican Guard base in the Ibb Governorate, injuring 25 troops.
 Yemeni sources claimed three children at a nearby school were killed by the attack, while six were injured.

 The Parliament of Pakistan voted against military action on 10 April, despite a request from Saudi Arabia that it join the coalition.

 Airstrikes launched on 12 April, against the base of the 22nd Brigade of the Yemeni Republican Guard in the Taiz Governorate struck both the brigade and a nearby village inhabited by members of the Al-Akhdam minority community, killing eight civilians and injuring more than ten others.
-On 17 April, both the GCC coalition's spokesman called by Saudi broadcaster Al-Ehkbariya TV and a commander of the pro-Hadi rebels on the ground said airstrikes had intensified, focusing on both Sanaʽa and Taiz.
+On 17 April, both the GCC coalition's spokesman called by Saudi broadcaster Al-Ehkbariya TV and a commander of the pro-Hadi rebels on the ground said airstrikes had intensified, focusing on both Sanaa and Taiz.
 One strike on the Republican Palace in Taiz killed 19 pro-Houthi gunmen.

 Ethnoreligious groups in 2002.
 Zaydi Shia followers make up between 35% and 42.1% of Muslims in Yemen.